dPhantum/syDB/README.md

 <p>
 	You have ultimate control, with the luxury of secure bind variables, nice!
-	Here we demonstrate that you can set a Prefetch amount by the parameter <code>rows</code>
+	Here we demonstrate that you can set a Pre-fetch amount by the parameter <code>rows</code>
 	for each iteration, the default is one.
-Save iteration time by prepopulating your buffer.
+Save iteration time by pre-populating your buffer.
 </p>

 <h2>Multiple Statement Processing</h2>